RebootJeff/rebootjeff.github.io/source/_posts/2013-09-10-coding-bootcamp-research-admissions-processes-applications-and-interviews-part-1.markdown

 categories: ['bootcamp research','coding bootcamps','Hack Reactor','General Assembly','RocketU','Coding Dojo','App Academy','Dev Bootcamp']
 ---

 In this blog post, I'm going to cover some basic info and tips about applications and interviews for coding bootcamps.
 The bootcamps are selective programs.
-They exclude a ton of applicants, so how do you make sure you're maximizing your chances for acceptance?
+Read on if you're curious about the application process and/or if you need some help preparing for interviews.

 I can only provide my thoughts based on applying to Coding Dojo, Hack Reactor, RocketU, General Assemby, and App Academy.
 This blog post won't be very bootcamp-specific, but in part 2 of 2, I will write detailed descriptions of my personal application and interview experiences.